 When you seek help from a medical professional, you expect to be treated with respect and care.
 Errors and mistakes have the potential to occur from any number of—otherwise avoidable—circumstances.
 These mistakes might result from surgical errors, misread laboratory tests, failure to recognize symptoms, prescribing the wrong medication, or premature discharge.

 If you were injured while under the care of a medical professional, you might benefit from contacting a Kingston medical malpractice lawyer to discuss a personal injury claim.
-A tenacious malpractice attorney could help to review your case, gather evidence, and work to build an injury claim for compensation.
+A tenacious medical malpractice attorney could help to review your case, gather evidence, and work to build an injury claim for compensation.

 What Makes a Medical Malpractice Claim?